ipfabric/docs/docs/IP_Fabric_API/snapshots/refreshing_devices_in_a_snapshot.md

 Do this in two stages:

-1. Retrieve the snapshot ID and the serial numbers of the devices you want to update using eg `/tables/inventory/devices` with a request body like
+1. Retrieve the snapshot ID and the serial numbers of the devices you want to update using e.g. `/tables/inventory/devices` with a request body like

     ```js
     {